restackio/examples-python/agent_tool/README.md

 Duplicate the `env.example` file and rename it to `.env`.

-Obtain a Restack API Key to interact with the 'restack-c1' model at no cost from [console.restack.io](https://console.restack.io)
+Obtain a Restack API Key to interact with the 'gpt-4o-mini' model at no cost from [Restack Cloud](https://console.restack.io/starter)

 ## Run agents